instructure/instructure-ui/packages/ui-codemods/README.md

 ### Updating more complex props to the InstUI v8 syntax

 This codemod upgrades more complex changes like Button, also outputs any manual changes needed to the console.
+Run this in a InstUI v7 codebase only.

 ```sh
 jscodeshift -t node_modules/@instructure/ui-codemods/lib/updateV7Props.js <path>